siteraiser/Organization-Organizer/README.md

 # Organization Organizer
-In simple terms a CRUD for designed for account managers that take care of many different organizations and their web accounts.
+In simple terms, a CRUD for designed for account managers that take care of many different organizations and their web accounts.

 The Organization Organizer is built on the Micro-MVC (updated for Neo4j use) which can be found here: https://github.com/siteraiser/Micro-MVC.